ACCESS-NRI/replace_landsurface/README.md

 ### Running the tests

-#### Integration tests
+The test suite currently includes only integration tests.

-To manually run the integration tests, from the `replace_landsurface` directory, you can:
+To manually run the tests, from the `replace_landsurface` directory, you can:

 1. Activate your [micromamba/conda testing environment](#create-a-micromamba-conda-testing-environment)
 2. Run the following command:
    ```
-   bash integration/integration_tests.sh
+   pytest -n 4
    ```

+> [!TIP]
+> The `-n 4` option is a [pytest-xdist](https://pytest-xdist.readthedocs.io/en/stable/) option to run the tests in parallel across 4 different workers.

+> [!IMPORTANT]
+> Integration tests are designed to be run on `Gadi`.
+> If you run tests on a local machine, the integration tests will be skipped.